Research, data and analysis on sexual misconduct

 Statistics Canada conducts a voluntary survey on sexual misconduct in the Canadian Armed Forces (CAF) on behalf of the CAF.
 The survey is designed to collect information regarding the prevalence of sexual misconduct within the military, to understand CAF members’ awareness of policy, programs and associated support mechanisms and to determine reporting trends.
 The CAF is committed to repeating the survey on a regular basis as a means of tracking progress over time.

-Statistics Canada conducted the second Survey on Sexual Misconduct in the Canadian Armed Forces from September 14 to November 15, 2018.
-The survey results were published May 22, 2019.
+Statistics Canada conducted the third Survey on Sexual Misconduct in the Canadian Armed Forces (SSMCAF) from October 11, 2022 to January 26, 2023.
+The survey results were published December 5, 2023.

 Students in military colleges are not eligible to complete the Survey on Sexual Misconduct in the Canadian Armed Forces.
-However, in 2018, Statistics Canada conducted a survey designed to measure experiences of students attending a Canadian military college.
+However, in 2019, Statistics Canada conducted a survey designed to measure experiences of students attending a Canadian military college.
 For additional information about this survey and results, see the report titled Experiences of unwanted sexualized and discriminatory behaviours and sexual assault among students at Canadian military colleges, 2019.
+The survey is part of the on the Survey on Individual Safety in the Postsecondary Student Population which is conducted every five years.

 Data on sexual misconduct incidents in the Canadian Armed Forces